SVJayanthi/QuantumNeuralNetwork/README.md

 ## Description
 This folder contains the two scripts, the forcefield, the training data, the testing data, and the outputted validation plots for the neural network model.
-The main libraries used are the AMP (Atomistic Machine-learning Package) and AST (Atomic Simulation Environment).
+The main libraries used are the AMP (Atomistic Machine-learning Package) and ASE (Atomic Simulation Environment).

 *neural.py- script to train the model

-*test.py- script to test the model
+test.py- script to test the model

-*training_data.traj- data used to train the model
+training_data.traj- data used to train the model

-*validation_data.traj- data used to test the model
+validation_data.traj- data used to test the model

-*calc.amp- the outputted model
+calc.amp- the outputted model*

 ### Code